yesiamrocks/cssanimation.io/README.md

 <script src="https://cdn.jsdelivr.net/npm/cssanimationio@latest/dist/cssanimation-gsap.umd.min.js"></script>
 ```

-> Note: If you haven't already installed and imported the library in your project, make sure to do so first.

 ### 2. Add Animation Classes to Your Elements

 Add the GSAP animation name in the `ca-gsap` data atribute like: